zhao-chunyu/MetaDriver/README.md

 ### 		[5] Sota One/Few-shot

-*If you want to run other comparison models, we have supported 5 SOTA models.*
+*If you want to run other comparison models, we have supported 5 SOTA models.*  [Deployment script](models/Deployment.md#fewshot)

 <details close>
 <summary>Supported model</summary>